canonical/brand-store-documentation/docs/explanation/managing-an-app-store.md

 (managing-an-app-store)=
-# Manage a Dedicated Snap Store
+# Managing a Dedicated Snap Store

 Once connected to a Dedicated Snap Store, devices access a catalog of snaps curated by the Brand.
 Connected devices check for updates of these apps